-The pace of development of its properties will determine how quickly the Company expends its working capital and how long it will take before the Company requires additional working capital.
+The pace of development of its properties will be determined by the Company's ability to raise capital.
 The ability of the Company to access new working capital through additional financings could be adversely affected by many factors including a downturn in mineral prices, a general economic downturn, poor results from exploration programs on its properties and a variety of other factors.